h5o/h5o-js/README.md

 * [Minified JS](http://code.google.com/p/h5o/downloads/list) that you can use.
   - `HTML5Outline(startFrom)` (you likely want startFrom to be document.body).
 Returned value is an outline object, with sections.
   - `outline.asHTML(createLinks)` to get a simple ordered list.
 If createLinks is true, the DOM will be amended with IDs and the list will contain links for navigation

+## Real current status ##

+Kind of trying to revive this, clean up and create myself some space for experimentation.

+It's probably horribly broken and nothing will work, while it's in transition.

+Chrome Extension is now split out into a separate repo: https://github.com/h5o/h5o-chrome